KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/targeting-customers/targeting-customers.md

 ### Overview Of Business Problem

-The marketing team at MovieStream are planning their next campaign which is to promote a new package of carefully selected *comedy-family-sci-fi movies* to specific customers.
+The marketing team at MovieStream are planning their next campaign which is to promote a new package of carefully selected comedy-family-sci-fi movies to specific customers.

 The campaign will be driven by an email blast containing a limited-time discount code.
 The team has a specific customer profile they want to target, which is customers that watch a lot of family movies each quarter and the occasional sci-fi movie within the same quarter.
 They have asked you to find the list of customers who meet this very precise profile.
 How will you find those customers?

 The business requirement breaks down as follows:

 1. Search for customers who have watched at least one family genre movie within a quarter during 2020.

 2. Filter the customers by those who have watched at least some additional family-related genre movies within a quarter during 2020.

 3. Create a report for the marketing team that shows how many of each type of movie each customer watched within each quarter during 2020.

-This all sounds very complicated, but using SQL pattern matching it is very easy to find these customers!
+This all sounds very complicated, but using SQL pattern matching, it is very easy to find these customers!

 ## STEP 1 -  Identifying The Customers Who Watch Family Movies

-We can find the customers who watched at least 1 family genre movies during a quarter by using the SQL pattern matching function **```MATCH_RECOGNIZE```.** To map this pattern within our query we use the following to outline what we are looking for:
+We can find the customers who watched at least 1 family genre movie during a quarter by using the SQL pattern matching function **`MATCH_RECOGNIZE`**.
+To map this pattern within our query, we use the following to outline what we are looking for:

 ```
 PATTERN (family+)</pre>